Consumer Goods

 of Vermont’s economy.

-Vermont’s retail and consumer goods businesses support over 69,000 jobs and bring in more than $2 billion in labor income.
+Vermont’s retail and consumer goods businesses support almost 70K jobs and bring in more than $2 billion in labor income.

 Vermont’s specialty retail products–from maple syrup infused spirits to plush flannel shirts to finely crafted furniture–have a reputation for the highest quality and enjoy a loyal following in New England and around the world.